Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/clickhouse.md

 ## Getting Started \(Airbyte Cloud\)

-Hero Pixel only supports connecting to your ClickHouse instance with SSL or TLS encryption, which is supported by [ClickHouse JDBC driver](https://github.com/ClickHouse/clickhouse-jdbc).
+HeroPixelonly supports connecting to your ClickHouse instance with SSL or TLS encryption, which is supported by [ClickHouse JDBC driver](https://github.com/ClickHouse/clickhouse-jdbc).

 ## Getting Started